SAP/ui5-tooling/docs/pages/Troubleshooting.md

 rm -rf ~/.ui5/framework/
 ```

-Any missing framework dependencies will be downloaded again during the next UI5 Tooling invocation.
+Any missing framework dependencies will be downloaded again during the next UI5 CLI invocation.

-## Benchmarking UI5 Tooling
+## Benchmarking UI5 CLI

-For benchmarking UI5 Tooling we typically make use of the open source tool [hyperfine](https://github.com/sharkdp/hyperfine).
+For benchmarking UI5 CLI we typically make use of the open source tool [hyperfine](https://github.com/sharkdp/hyperfine).

 In general we only benchmark calls to the UI5 CLI.
 However, we might add scripted benchmarks for some components in the future.